Frequently Asked Questions

 The surgery is only done at our Lutherville location.

-Research has shown that LASIK is a permanent procedure.
+More often than not, LASIK is a permanent procedure.
 In some instances, however, patients will need to have an enhancement—this is where the surgeon has to repeat the procedure to obtain satisfactory results.
-Due to the expertise and careful planning of our surgeons and staff, we have an extremely low enhancement rate at 2-3%.
+Due to the expertise and careful planning of our surgeons and staff, we have an extremely low enhancement rate of 2-3%.

 Will my insurance cover LASIK?

-LASIK is considered an elective procedure so vision or medical insurance companies will not cover LASIK at all.
+No. LASIK is considered an elective procedure, so neither vision nor medical insurance companies will cover LASIK.

 Do you offer any type of financing?

-We offer 12, 18, and 24 month financing plans with no interest through Care Credit.
-More information, as well as an application, can be found online at www.carecredit.com.
+We offer 12-, 18-, and 24-month financing plans with no interest through Care Credit.
+More information, as well as an application, can be found here.

 How long before I can return to work/school/other activities?

 Most patients resume normal activities within a day of having LASIK surgery.
-We do recommend not working the day after your surgery, however, many of our patients do successfully return to work the day after their LASIK surgery.
-PRK, usually performed when the cornea is too thin for LASIK, heals a little slower than LASIK, and may require a few days off from work following your surgery.
+We do recommend not returning to work the day of your surgery, however, many of our patients do successfully return to work the day after their procedure.
 We typically recommend refraining from strenuous exercise and outdoor sports for 7 days following your surgery.
-No swimming for two weeks.
-Specific concerns will be discussed by your doctor.
+Patients should not participate in swimming for two weeks.
+Specific concerns can be discussed with your doctor.